ouya/docs/setup.md

 Before continuing, make sure your OUYA is powered and **not connected to your computer**.

 **Known Issue**: Unity Game Engine requires Android SDK r21.
-There is [issue](http://forum.unity3d.com/threads/176737-unknown-error-when-building-simple-scene) with using r22.
+There is an [issue](http://forum.unity3d.com/threads/176737-unknown-error-when-building-simple-scene) with using r22.

 ##### Mac OS X